A Sustainable Future – How Meadow View Growers Strives to be Eco-Friendly

 Not only is MVG doing its part to achieve sustainability, we encourage our customers to follow suit.
 We have “Weekender” hanging baskets available in spring.
-These baskets are eco-friendly, requiring much less water than a traditional hanging basket.
-Scott Robinson, our retail manager, tested the hanging basket at home and was thrilled with the results.
+These baskets are eco-friendly and have a water reservoir requiring much less water than a traditional hanging basket.
+One new owner of the hanging basket was thrilled with the results.

 “I tried this at home one year and it really worked.
 It cut down on the watering of a very large cascading petunia basket, which I only watered every three or four days [versus every day] in the heat of the summer.”

 In addition to beneficial insects and eco-friendly hanging baskets, we use drip irrigation and do a lot of hand watering at our facilities to avoid wasting water as we grow our plants.